Ronald McDonald House

 “The way I deal with it is to offload.
 I talk to Ken about it,” says Margaret.

 She acknowledges that holding on to stress and negative emotions is not ideal.

 “I learnt that a long time ago, that you don’t bottle things up and keep it in there.
-I just try to be myself and if something does worry me or something has happened through the day that’s been a bit stressful, we just tend to bounce things off each other,” she says.
+I just try to be myself.
+If something has happened that day that’s been a bit stressful, we bounce things off each other,” she says.

 Does it help that they both volunteer with the same organisation?

 Communication is not just important between volunteers.
 ‘Vollies’ (as they are affectionately known) are a pillar of strength for families in their time of need.

 “I think people who are in this situation of having a sick child, they are under a lot of stress.
 But they come back here (to Ronald McDonald House) to have a safe place where they can relax,” says Margaret.